While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high CPU Usage.

 Users have reported significant reduction in Runtime Broker activity after making this single change on their computers.

-In order to deliver timely updates, Microsoft make use of other computers on your Network and also other PC’s on the internet.
-However, this can sometimes lead to High Resource usage by Runtime Broker.
+In order to deliver timely updates, Microsoft provides the option to allow downloads from other PCs on the Network and internet.
+However, this feature can often lead to High Runtime Broker activity.

 Restart the computer to apply this change.